 The family was nevertheless forced to sit on the ground with their heads between their knees and their hands above their necks.

 After that, the respondent states that the officers made a call, and and four other people wearing uniforms arrived on the place straight after.
 These 4 people were described as wearing the same uniforms as the one worn by those who first apprehended them.
-One of the people in uniforms reportedly wore a black balaclava that covered his face and left only his eyes visible.
-The respondent recalls that the person wearing the balaclava had a canister of chilli pepper in front of his chest, but “he did not used it, this is important” the respondent underlies.
+One of the people in uniforms reportedly wore a black ski mask that covered his face and left only his eyes visible.
+The respondent recalls that the person wearing the ski mask had a canister of chilli pepper in front of his chest, but “he did not used it, this is important” the respondent underlies.
 This same person then then positioned himself behind the group, according the respondent, this officer had a “preventive function”: “in case one of us escaped, they could have been caught’.

-During the time they spent waiting, the officers stood in front of the group smoking cigarettes.
+During the time they were waiting, the officers stood in front of the group smoking cigarettes.
 The respondent says he asked if it was possible to smoke but the people in uniform shouted at him to shut up.
 “They were very angry when we tried to communicate with them in English”.
 Every five minutes, one of the officers would light a torch pointing straight into the eyes of each of the members of the transit group.
 They waited for the police car to arrive for 20 minutes.
 The respondent further states that the officers took the backpack of one of the group members inside which they found money, phone and passport, but nevertheless the respondent emphasises that “the important thing for us that they did not beat us because we have children and women”.

 Eventually, a new vehicle arrived carrying 4 people on it: it was described as follows: “a very long and tall bus-sized vehicle of white colour with no special marks to recognise it on the bodywork.
 The vehicle was equipped with many windows fitted with bars forming a thick wire mesh from which ‘you could see absolutely nothing‘”.